CristianGonzalez24/CristianGonzalez24/README.md

 <br>

-💻 <b>I'm a Full Stack Developer with experience designing, developing and implementing applications and solutions using various technologies and programming languages.<br/>
-💡 A passionate Frontend developer, creator of intuitive and dynamic pages.<br/>
+💻 <b>A passionate Frontend developer, creator of intuitive and dynamic pages.<br/>
 🚀 A backend developer who develops efficient and scalable server-side code.<br/>
 🌎 I love exploring new technologies and develop software solutions.<br/>
 🔭 I'm currently open to an internship, collaborations or a new job opportunity.<br/>